 To contact your prospective academic department, please consult the list of Directors of Postgraduate Education at Royal Holloway.

 Application process for doctoral awards

 If the department agrees to put your application forward to the Royal Holloway open competition it will be considered by internal panels of subject experts at Royal Holloway.
 You should hear in March whether your application will go forward to the technē stage of the competition.
 If your application does go forward you will hear in April whether or not it has been successful.
-Unsuccessful applicants from both stages will be considered automatically for College scholarships by a Faculty Panel and you should hear the outcome in early May.
+Unsuccessful applicants from both stages will be considered automatically for College scholarships by a School Panel and you should hear the outcome in early May.